Intel Xeon vs. i7 Processor: How To Decide

 Advantages of Core i7 Processors

 - Overclocking: i7 CPUs are designed for overclocking (that is, getting your processor to work much faster than it is supposed to), a technique often desired by gamers and those using advanced video editing and imaging applications.
 Xeons are not meant to be multiplier overclocked; it’s possible to base clock overclock them, but you won’t gain much performance and the system’s stability may suffer.

-- On-board graphics: There are integrated graphic capabilities built into all i7s, while Xeons require a discrete video card.
-Of course most serious users of any sort will want a separate GPU no matter what processor they have, but if a computer is simply being used for casual applications, on-board graphics could be a plus.
+- On-board graphics: There are integrated graphics capabilities built into all i7s, while Xeons require a discrete video card.
+Of course, most serious users of any sort will want a separate GPU no matter what processor they have, but if a computer is simply being used for casual applications, on-board graphics could be a plus.